Hambulance/JPEG-Steganography/README.md

 3. The image remains perfectly viewable in any image viewer
 4. The message can only be read by those who know it's there

-## Installation

-### Windows Users (Recommended)
-1. Download the latest release of "Dr. Mythic Steganography.exe" from the [Releases](../../releases) page
-2. Run the executable - no installation required!

 ### From Source Code
 If you prefer to run from source code or are using another operating system: